GurditLubana/Group-10-Meal-Planner/README.md

 ## Iteration 3
 ### Major changes:
 - All objects have been overhauled
-- Moved around logic and processing to comply with seperation of concern
+- Moved around logic and processing including data validation to comply with seperation of concern/don't repeat yourself
 - Took persistance out of the presentation layers
-- Created around 500 new tests (based on objects buisness and persistance)
+- Added new unit, integration and acceptance tests
-- Trends and Daily progress are now functional (1st and 4th tabs)
+- All tabs are now functional
 - Edibles in a log can now be modified without side effects (only affects the current edibleLog)
 - Moved stub to correct location, hsql is now default and stub is only usable by unit and integration test calsses

-### Unresolved issues:
+- Fixed ingredient patching